laserpants/area-51/taiyaki/docs/README.md

 ## Compilation strategy

-The compiler proceeds through a series of transformations applied to the syntax tree, the final goal of which is to arrive at a form suitable for code generation or evaluation.
+The compiler proceeds through a series of transformation steps applied to the syntax tree, the final goal of which is to arrive at a form suitable for code generation and evaluation.

+##### Eliminate patterns from lambda abstractions

+TODO

+#### Translate non-trivial let-bindingings

+Let-bindings are still permitted, but only those that bind to a variable.

+##### Translate `match` expressions to simple `case` pattern matching

+TODO

+##### Unpack tuples, records, and list literals

+TODO

+##### Transform type class constraints to records

+TODO

 ### Patterns